DowdyJ/APCCG/README.md

 # APCCG

-This is a very simple Discord bot that interfaces with SaltyBet.
+This is a simple Discord bot that interfaces with SaltyBet among other utilities.

 ## Currently implemented commands